yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/connect-to-universe.md

     docker run -it yugabytedb/yugabyte-client ysqlsh -h <hostname> -p <port>
     ```

-- If your universe has TLS/SSL (encryption in-transit) enabled, you need to [download the certificate](#download-the-universe-certificate) to your computer.
+- If your universe has Client-to-Node encryption in-transit enabled, you need to [download the certificate](#download-the-universe-certificate) to your computer.

 - The host address of an endpoint on your universe.